Tiendil/feeds.fun/README.md

 # Motivation

-I've subscribed to a lot of news feeds and want to read only most interesting & important from them.
+I've subscribed to a lot of news feeds and want to read only the most interesting & important from them.

 I did not find an open-source solution that suited my needs => decided to create my own.

 # Features

+- Multi-/single-user.
 - Feeds management.
 - Automatic tag assignment for every news entry.
 - Rules to score news by tags.